-Some of the most important components of a steering committee should include strong leadership and guidance, a set of clear objectives, and a range of defined policies and procedures.
+A steering committee’s most important components should include strong leadership and guidance, a set of clear objectives, and a range of defined policies and procedures.

 Seeing as the committee consists of different industry advisors, each committee should have a chair, or project managers that can lead meetings and oversee the project management aspects.
-If these elements are correctly combined, the steering committees can act as a governing body that will help to boost the productivity, performance, and efficiency of the business.
+If these elements are correctly combined, the steering committees can act as a governing body that will help boost the business’s productivity, performance, and efficiency.

-These and other organizational components will ensure that every steering committee meeting is successful and achieve project goals.
+These and other organizational components will ensure every steering committee meeting succeeds and achieves project goals.

 Preparing For The Steering Committee Meeting

-It’s imperative that the right people are selected to form part of the steering committee, and that guiding policies will help each member to understand their roles and responsibilities.
+It’s imperative that the right people are selected to form the steering committee and that guiding policies will help each member understand their roles and responsibilities.
 On the back of this, it’s also crucial to have good time management and set specific parameters for decision-making.

-Preparing for the steering committee meeting would entail having a well-detailed presentation that can be delivered to members to give them a better feel of what the outcomes of the project aim to achieve, and how this will be managed.
+Preparing for the steering committee meeting would entail having a well-detailed presentation that can be delivered to members to give them a better feel of what the project’s outcomes aim to achieve and how this will be managed.

 Do’s & Don’ts